-Suspect OKs Amazon to hand over Echo recordings in murder case
+Suspect OKs Amazon to hand over Echo recordings in murder case | CNN Business

 In a statement sent to CNN last year, the company said, “Amazon objects to overbroad or otherwise inappropriate demands as a matter of course.”

-Smith has said he hopes the voice-activated Echo -- which answers users' questions, plays music, reads news and connects to other smart devices -- will provide information on how a man came to be found dead in 31-year-old Bates' hot tub.
+Benton County Prosecuting Attorney Nathan Smith hopes the voice-activated Echo – which answers users’ questions, plays music, reads news and connects to other smart devices – will provide information on how a man came to be found dead in 31-year-old James Bates’ hot tub.

-Kimberly Weber, who previously was lead defense counsel in Bates' case, told CNN in December there was nothing useful on the device and applauded Amazon for protecting her client's privacy.
+Bates’ defense attorney, Kimberly Weber, says there is nothing useful on the device and applauds Amazon for protecting her client’s privacy.
+Bates, who was arrested in February on suspicion of first-degree murder, is presently free on a $350,000 bond.
+A discovery hearing in his case is scheduled for March.

 Bates, who was arrested last year on suspicion of first-degree murder, is free on a $350,000 bond.